huggingface/blog/falcon-180b.md

 ## Acknowledgments

-Releasing such a model with support and evaluations in the ecosystem would not be possible without the contributions of many community members, including [Clémentine](https://huggingface.co/clefourrier) and [Eleuther Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) for LLM evaluations; [Loubna](https://huggingface.co/loubnabnl) and [BigCode](https://huggingface.co/bigcode) for code evaluations; [Nicolas](https://hf.co/narsil) for Inference API support; [Lysandre](https://huggingface.co/lysandre), [Matt](https://huggingface.co/Rocketknight1), [Daniel](https://huggingface.co/DanielHesslow), [Amy](https://huggingface.co/amyeroberts), [Joao](https://huggingface.co/joaogante), and [Arthur](https://huggingface.co/ArthurZ) for integrating Falcon into transformers.
+Releasing such a model with support and evaluations in the ecosystem would not be possible without the contributions of many community members, including [Clémentine](https://huggingface.co/clefourrier) and [Eleuther Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) for LLM evaluations; [Loubna](https://huggingface.co/loubnabnl) and [BigCode](https://huggingface.co/bigcode) for code evaluations; [Nicolas](https://hf.co/narsil) for Inference support; [Lysandre](https://huggingface.co/lysandre), [Matt](https://huggingface.co/Rocketknight1), [Daniel](https://huggingface.co/DanielHesslow), [Amy](https://huggingface.co/amyeroberts), [Joao](https://huggingface.co/joaogante), and [Arthur](https://huggingface.co/ArthurZ) for integrating Falcon into transformers.
 Thanks to [Baptiste](https://huggingface.co/BapBap) and [Patrick](https://huggingface.co/patrickvonplaten) for the open-source demo.
 Thanks to [Thom](https://huggingface.co/thomwolf), [Lewis](https://huggingface.co/lewtun), [TheBloke](https://huggingface.co/thebloke), [Nouamane](https://huggingface.co/nouamanetazi), [Tim Dettmers](https://huggingface.co/timdettmers) for multiple contributions enabling this to get out.
 Finally, thanks to the HF Cluster for enabling running LLM evaluations as well as providing inference for a free, open-source demo of the model.